 Controller - For creating and executing scenarios

-Agent is interface between host machine and controller
+The Agent is interface between host machine and controller.

-There are 4 steps for developing a vuser script.
+There are four steps for developing a vuser script.

 2-Playback / Enhance the recorded vuser script.

 3- Define the various run-time settings & check